Simple Dynamics for Plurality Consensus: Lower bounds

-This section is organized in 3 subsections: in the first one, we prove a lower bound on the convergence time of the 3-majority dynamics; in the second subsection, we show that any 3-input dynamics, that does not work as 3-majority, cannot converge to majority consensus; finally, in the third subsection, we provide a lower bound on the convergence time of the general $h$-majority.
+This section is organized in four subsections: in the first one, we prove a lower bound on the convergence time of the $3$-majority dynamics; in the second subsection, we show that $3$-majority is essentially the only $3$-input dynamics that converges to plurality consensus; in the third subsection, we provide a lower bound on the convergence time of the $h$-plurality dynamics for $h > 3$; finally, in the fourth subsection we show that our assumption on the magnitude of the initial bias is in a sense (almost) tight if one wants to prove the bounds of Section \ref{sec::UB} with high probability.